-HEALTH AND SOCIAL CARE APPLIED SCIENCE CHEMISTRY HISTORY ENGLISH MATHS BIOLOGY PRODUCT DESIGN EXPRESSIVE ART PHYSICS GEOGRAPHY MEDIA STUDIES SPORTS STUDIES PSYCHOLOGY MFL DRAMA SOCIOLOGY PHILOSOPHY BUSINESS
+HEALTH AND SOCIAL CARE APPLIED SCIENCE CHEMISTRY HISTORY MFL

+MATHS BIOLOGY engineering ART PHYSICS

+GEOGRAPHY MEDIA STUDIES SPORTS STUDIES PSYCHOLOGY MUSIC

+DRAMA Sociology PHILOSOPHY BUSINESS

+ENGLISH

 You will be able to pick one subject from each column, a maximum of three subjects.
-All students will complete an additional enrichment qualification in the first year this will either be EPQ or IFS (see the information sheets for more details).
-If you need to re-sit your maths or English GCSE this will be completed in the first year in place of your enrichment qualification.
+All students will complete an additional enrichment qualification in the first year.
+This will either be EPQ or IFS (see the information sheets for more details).
+If you need to re-sit your maths or English GCSE, this will be completed in the first year in place of your enrichment qualification.
+In year 2, you will not have an enrichment option except core maths as this runs for both years.
+You will continue with the same A levels or BTECS but will have 5 hours contact time.
+You will also have the option to complete 3 hours of work experience and 2 hours of toil when you will be authorised to leave the Academy.

-Please note: While it is expected that all courses offered in 2018/19 will run, there is no guarantee that this will be the case.
+Please note: While it is expected that all courses offered in 2021/2022 will run, there is no guarantee that this will be the case.
 All courses must have sufficient numbers of students.
-Entrance criteria may change depending on demand (if a course is oversubscribed, priority will be given to students with the highest grades).
+Entrance criteria may change depending on demand (if a course is over-subscribed, priority will be given to students with the highest grades).
 Some courses may also have to run outside the normal school day (such as twilight sessions) or may have to be withdrawn due to staff availability.